 My main role is to listen to, advise and direct patients so that they get the outcome they need from our services.
 This also means liaising daily with our clinicians, secondary care services, and community organisations.
 Alongside which I perform a multitude of administrative tasks.

 Organiser, firefighter, agony aunt, and on occasion magic wand waver!

 What might a typical day look like?

 Mornings are usually very busy.
 Here’s my shortlist… Answering phones and allocating appointments within a reasonable timescale based upon urgency; Greeting patients as they arrive; Making appointments for patients who are already in the surgery, such as blood tests after they have seen a GP; Contacting patients and other healthcare professionals as requested by GPs.
 For patients known to have memory issues or difficulties we may even call them ahead of their appointments to remind them, or to make sure they have what they need in place to attend.

-I ask for a brief reason for the call from every patient, so I can best direct the call in terms of priority, and where we place the appointment / query / concern.
-Depending on the reason given, patients may be directed to speak with a GP, Nurse, Paramedic, Social Prescriber, or an Advance Nurse Practitioner, with the aim to get them to the right person for their particular needs.
+For patients calling requesting an appointment, I am tasked to ask a series of questions.
+These questions have been developed and approved by GPs so I can best direct the call in terms of priority.
+Depending on the information given, patients may be directed to speak with a GP, Nurse, Paramedic, Social Prescriber, or an Advance Nurse Practitioner, with the aim to get them to the right person for their particular needs.
 For example our Nurses can help with Asthma, COPD, Contraception and Diabetes management.

 Sometimes we deal with extremely serious issues, such as patients calling suffering from chest pains, or those whose mental health puts them in an unsafe place.
 We do our best to help everyone in need of urgent care.